rikuyaosawa/learn-to-code/01-Your-First-Program.md

 Let's make our computer say "Hello, World!" to us.
 Why `Hello, World!` ?
 Well, it's traditional.
 Or a meme.
 Programming meme, you could say.
 It's something us programmers do when we make a fresh start at, for example, a programming language, or some other technology related stuff.

+Notice this time **we are wrapping the words with quotations**.
+We need to because we are telling the computer the words wrapped inside the quotations are not numbers, but "words".
+As we shall discuss this more in details later, these number and "words" are called **data type**.
+Data types are used so that the computer can understand our instructions better and with more flexibility.

 #### JavaScript

 The programming language we are using here is called `JavaScript`.
 It is a language that revolutionized the world of websites, and still one of if not the most popular language today in 2025.